harvardinformatics/snpArcher/README.md

 clean up snakemake files, partitioning rules into separate .smk files.
 Follow other guidelines that pros do.

-call programs not in your home directory: use --use-conda along with conda: option in snakefile

 use profile instead of cluster.json file.

 add vcf sanity checks with vcftools.